 Best times to catch Tuna

 Tuna fishing comes into its own during winter specifically May through to July.
 This is when the water temperature is below 15 degrees and the Tuna are active and feeding.
 Surrounding areas such as Portland as packed with local anglers trying to land a big one.
 This usually aligns with local whale watching times.

-If you feel this fish species guide is missing key information or needs any corrections.
+If you feel this Tuna Fishing Guide Victoria is missing key information or needs any corrections.
 Then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
 You can obtain a free Victorian recreational fishing guide from the Victorian Fisheries Authorities weblink